Continuous vs Discontinuous Measurement ABA

 • The behavior has a clear start and stop.

-• Safety is a concern, or the behavior is highly significant.
+• Safety is a concern or the behavior is highly significant.

-When to Use Specific Continuous Methods:
+Specific Continuous Methods:

 Quick Decision Guide

-• Reduce → Partial Interval Recording
+Partial Interval Recording (PIR)

-• Increase → Whole Interval Recording
+Whole Interval Recording (WIR)

 Common Errors & How to Fix Them